nus-cs2113-AY2324S2/ip/docs/README.md

 Expected outcome:

-A similar message to the below will be displayed upon input of the `mark 2` command.
+FaizBot will display a message similar to the following upon input of the `mark 2` command.

 ```
 Nice!
 I've marked this task as done: